Clarity-Digital-Twin/brain-go-brrr/TUEV_LOW_BAC_INVESTIGATION.md

 ### RECOMMENDATION:
 **Don't rebuild YET.** First try Strategy A (match EEGPT hyperparams) with current cache.
 If that fails, THEN rebuild cache.

+## A/B Plan (order, stop rules)

+- A1 (EEGPT‑match): CE (no weights), lr=5e-4, wd=0.05, bs=64, label_smoothing=0.1, no sampler, layer_decay on.
+- A2 (ablation): A1 but without label_smoothing.
+- B1 (balanced): CE with class weights + WeightedRandomSampler, lr=5e-4, wd=0.05, bs=64, no smoothing.
+- B2 (hybrid): CE (no weights) + WeightedRandomSampler, same hparams.

+Selection: best by eval BAC.
+Stop rules:
+- If BAC < 0.30 after 10 epochs → stop that arm.
+- If no improvement ≥ 0.05 BAC across 5 epochs → stop that arm.
+Seeds: {42, 123, 456}; report mean±std for the best arm.

 ## Pointers (for implementers)